Sereg20/Task_Center/SCC_config/README.md

 With this steps you will set up SAP Cloud Connector to establish a secret tunnel between BTP and SAP S4HANA On-Premise system.

-This scnearion is applicable for S4HANA On-Premise only
+This scneario is applicable for S4HANA On-Premise only

 Start with [1 Add Subaccount](https://)